Sea Doo 3-Seaters Add PWC Riding Gear Space…

-The direct access front storage compartment is sealed to prevent water intrusion.
+The direct access front storage compartment is sealed to prevent water intrusion on your PWC riding gear.
 I’ve also heard this described as ‘water resistant’.
-Essentially this means: don’t expect your stuff to stay dry if you flip the watercraft upside down, submerge it or subject it to continual wave soaking.
+Essentially this means: don’t expect your PWC riding gear to stay dry if you flip the watercraft upside down, submerge it or subject it to continual wave soaking.
 However, this level of protection works for me (and will for most jet ski riders).

 New Sea Doo Storage In The Glove Box

-The next one of the Sea Doo storage ideas transforms the familiar glove box.
+The next one of the Sea Doo storage ideas transformed the familiar glove box.
 As usual, it’s located between the operator’s legs and the handlebars.
 But it now brilliantly (and necessarily for most of us) includes a watertight and shockproof phone box.
 Your smartphone slips between two secure foam pads under a transparent lid that clips shut.
 This set up contains and cushions it during the ride.